paratestphp/paratest/README.md

 # Caveats

-- Constants exposed by test classes consumed by other test classes are not supported This is due to a limitation of the current implementation of `WrapperRunner` and how PHPUnit searches for classes.
+1. Constants exposed by test classes consumed by other test classes are not supported.
+This is due to a limitation of the current implementation of `WrapperRunner` and how PHPUnit searches for classes.
 The fix is put the constants into classes which are not tests _themselves_.

 # For Contributors: Testing paratest itself